rolczynski/Explainable-Sentiment-Analysis/article/article.md

 model = transformers.TFBertForSequenceClassification.from_pretrained(name)
 ````

-Even if it is rather outside the scope of this article, note how we train the model from scratch.
+Even if it is rather outside the scope of this article, note how to train the model from scratch.
 We start with the original BERT version as a basis, and we divide the training into two stages.
 Firstly, due to the fact that BERT is pretrained on dry Wikipedia texts,
-we bias the language model towards more informal language or a specific domain.
+we bias the language model towards more informal language (or a specific domain).
-To do this, we select raw texts close to the target domain and do a self-supervised **language model** post-training.
+To do this, we select raw texts close to the target domain and do a self-supervised language model post-training.
 The routine is the same as for the pre-training but we need to carefully set up the optimization parameters.
 Secondly, we do regular supervised training.
 We train the whole model jointly, the language model and the classifier, using a fine-grained labeled dataset.